Stefanough/SFA_BLG/source/notes/ruby.html.markdown

   * You can use `<<` just like `+` but in this case the String object `‘Monk’` will be appended to the object represented by `‘Ruby’` itself.
 In other words, when you run `‘Ruby’ + ‘Monk’` you’re left with a new string `‘RubyMonk’` in addition to the two sub strings.
 Using `<<` leaves you with just one string.
 It’s like using **Array#push** to add new elements to an array.

-**Regular Expression** or **RegEx**.
+<br>**Regular Expression** or **RegEx**.
 Used to match particular characters, words, or patterns of characters.
 In Ruby you specify a RegEx by putting it between a pair of forward slashes ` / `.
 RegExs seem a little crazy.
 Apparently all of these work:

 ```ruby
 'RubyMonk'.gsub(/[aeiou]/,'1')